-- 45% of tuition and other institutional charges less
+- 25% of tuition and other institutional charges less

-a 5% administrative fee; Complete Withdrawal for six class days: - 25% of tuition and other institutional charges less a 5% administrative fee; Complete Withdrawal after six class days: - No Refund.
+a 5% administrative fee; Complete Withdrawal after six class days: - No Refund.

 Refund check(s) are made payable to the student and are mailed to the student's home address as recorded in the registration file.
 Financial Aid students are subject to the Return of Unearned Aid, Responsibility of the Student Policy.